-This beef and barley soup is easy to make either on the stove-top or in the slow-cooker.
-It’s thick, hearty and absolutely delicious, making it the perfect meal for a cold, winter day.
+This amazing beef and barley soup recipe is easy to make either on the stove-top or in the slow-cooker.
+It’s thick, hearty and absolutely delicious, and the perfect meal for a cold, winter day.

-We ALL love homemade soup here.
-It’s one dinner that I know will satisfy all 4 members of my family.
+We ALL love homemade soup at our house.
+It’s one dinner that can always count on to satisfy all 4 members of my family.
 For that reason, I have several easy soup recipes that I turn to often during the winter months.
 My hubby works outdoors in winter, and my boys are usually outside, playing pick-up hockey on a backyard rink somewhere, so when they all come home for dinner, they’re hungry and they’re cold.

 For your convenience, this post contains affiliate links.

 A steaming bowl of homemade soup always goes over well.
-Served with a french loaf or a batch of homemade dinner rolls, it fills the belly and warms the soul.
+Served with my homemade bread or a batch of homemade dinner rolls, it fills the belly and warms the soul.
 We have several soups that we love best as a family, and this beef and barley recipe is up there at the top of our list.

 I make this soup on the stovetop, but it’s also a recipe that you can make in the slow-cooker as well.
 Just cook and drain your beef, and throw all of the ingredients except the barley into your slow cooker.
 Cook on low for 8 hours, adding the barley in the last hour of cooking.